watanabedaigo/Portfolio/README.md

 ## What's this ?
 this is my portfolio.
-You can check out the app on [firebase!](https://portfolio-f4b3a.web.app/)
+You can check out the on [firebase!](https://portfolio-f4b3a.web.app/)

 ## Overview
 ### About